4350pChris/blog/rapper-vocabulary-analyzer.md

 That's why the frontend especially is lacking - it doesn't look good or behave anywhere near sane on mobile devices as I already know CSS rather well and I didn't want to spend any time on that.
 All in all, I kind of just stopped at the points where I had the feeling that I'm only implementing things I already know as opposed to learning something new.

-Another side note - while DDD *seemed* to favor a classical OOP approach at first, I get the feeling that it would work quite well with a functional approach as well.
+Another side note - while DDD *seemed* to favor a classical OOP approach at first, and I did write the project in an OOP fashion simply due to the fact that I hadn't really done OOP in some time, I get the feeling that it would work quite well with a functional approach as well.

 Have a look at this picture, which tries to give an overview over the typical structure of a DDD application:

 ![Onion Architecture](assets/onion.png)